 - Gain prestige in your field

 - Network with leaders in a variety of technical disciplines

 Most TMS members begin their volunteer leadership at the technical committee level, taking on roles as symposium organizers, JOM

-advisors, or committee chairs before moving on to work in TMS administrative committees and leadership roles.
+advisors, or committee chairs before moving on to work in TMS functional committees and leadership roles.
 Participating in a technical committee provides valuable insight into how the Society's programming, publications, and volunteer activities are structured, giving you the knowledge of the Society needed to take on higher-level planning roles.